 Once you register you will be sent the Zoom Login details.

 Participants will be able to do exercises in separate (virtual) break out rooms and you will be emailed resources prior to the training.
 There will be group discussions and participants are encouraged to ask questions.

 All you need is a computer with internet connection.
 You will be sent the details to access ZOOM, after you have registered.

 Please note: Diane will share her slides with attendees post-event.

 NOTE - Workshop starts 9.30am - finishes 4.00pm

 Post-Event Takeaway Reference Material

-In line with our sustainability objectives, conference presentations will not be distributed in hard copy but will instead be available via a weblink to be advised via email either prior to or following the workshop.
+In line with our sustainability objectives, conference presentations will not be distributed in hard copy but will instead be available via email or a weblink to be advised via email either prior to or following the workshop.